U.S. Highways in New Mexico

 County: Doņa Ana, Sierra, Socorro, Valencia, Bernalillo, Sandoval, Santa Fe, San Miguel, Mora, Colfax

-History: Established in New Mexico in 1926 along Route 1, and later (1935) extended to El Paso.
+Established mostly along Route 1, but there were excursions from the route of Rt.
+1 where there were new roads (such as near Hatch, where it appears to hve been routed northwest from there on Rt.
+66) or better roads (Rt.
+9 north of Socorro carried U.S. 85 for a short time).
+U.S. 85 was later (1935) extended to El Paso.
 It was not significantly realigned from that route until construction of I-25.
 By 1990, New Mexico ceased to mark U.S. 85 and renumbered all of its routes that had deviated from the interstate.
 These routes, from south to north, are NM-478 (Anthony to Las Cruces, though U.S. 85 was moved off this route by the 1960s except for the north end of 478 in Las Cruces); NM-185 (Las Cruces to Hatch);NM-187 south of T or C; NM-181 (north of T or C); NM-1 (Redrock to Socorro, though U.S. 85 was moved off this route by the early 1970s); NM-116 (Bernardo to Pueblitos); NM-314 (Belen to Albuquerque); NM-313 (Albuquerque to Bernalillo); NM-14 into Santa Fe; NM-466 (exiting Santa Fe on the east); and NM-445 (Maxwell to U.S. 64).
-Also, there are marked business loops through Raton, Springer, Las Vegas, Belen, Socorro, and T or C.
+Also, there are marked I-25 business loops through Raton, Springer, Las Vegas, Belen, Socorro, and T or C.

 Nationally --- U.S. 2 at Havre, MT